obsidionlabs/app-example/README.md

 ### Change Sandbox URL & L1 RPC URL

-it's recommended to use your own local sandbox if you can as our hosted sandbox is a bit slower. you can switch network to sandbox in Settings > Networks in the Obsidion Wallet UI.
+it's recommended to develop with your own local sandbox if you can as devnet with our hosted pxe at `https://pxe.obsidion.xyz` is still slower and unstable. you can switch network to sandbox in Settings > Networks in the Obsidion Wallet UI.

 ## Advanced Mode